Sammyadj/hydrological-simulation-dashboard/README.md

 ✅ Input panel for rainfall depth, area, land use, and soil type
 ✅ Calculation of surface runoff using the **SCS-Curve Number method**
-✅ Dynamic charts for visualizing runoff volume and water balance
+✅ Dynamic charts for visualising runoff volume and water balance
 ✅ Optional GIS-style map overlay with Leaflet.js
 ✅ Fully responsive frontend UI
 ✅ REST API backend for simulation logic